 Also if a survivor continually returns to situations that trigger him or her then constant re-triggering will re-traumatized him or her over and over causing an intensification PTSD symptoms.
 Or re-infection of the wounds site in the Soul.

-I began working with a woman who reported that she was in a very on and off verbally abuse relationship for over 6 years which she said she need to break away from and get stronger.
-She had a history of abuse from childhood and a 20 year long marriage to an alcoholic husband.
-Her abusive relationship caused her post traumatic stress symptoms to surface.
+I began working with a woman who reported that she was in a very on and off in a verbally abusive relationship for over 6 years which she said she needed to break away from and get stronger.
+She had a history of abuse from childhood and a 20-year long marriage to an alcoholic husband.
+Her abusive relationship caused her post-traumatic stress symptoms to surface.
 She was experiencing an onslaught of intense negative thoughts, black thinking, confusion and self-defeating ideas as well as behaviors.

-During initial session she stated “I will do anything to get better and stop my constant pain and hurt” In development of her coaching after plan she promised not to contact or respond to any phone calls, texts, emails from her boyfriend or see him in person.
+During the initial session, she stated “I will do anything to get better and stop my constant pain and hurt” In the development of her coaching and action plan she promised not to contact or respond to any phone calls, texts, emails from her boyfriend or see him in person.
 Within three days she emailed me, stating “would you be willing to see him as a client?”
 “He told me that he wants help.”
-Days later she wrote “if you could tell me that he has PTSD then I am sure he could be fixed and it is not his fault.”
+Days later she wrote, “if you could tell me that he has PTSD then I am sure he could be fixed and it is not his fault.”
 Two days after that she emailed me back and stated “I saw him again and he viciously verbally abused me after a sexual encounter” and she felt worse about herself.
 “I can't seem to let go of him.”

 4 powerful tips on ways on how not to reinfect your traumatic emotional wounds

-1. Holding onto old pain is self-abuse and infects old wounds
+1. Holding onto pain is self-abuse and infects old wounds

 2. Moving on creates positive change